ganny26/docker-handbook/README.md

   - docker rm <name|id>
   - docker build -t <your username>/<app_name> .
   - docker-machine ssh default -- Used to SSH docker
+  - docker-machine env default -- get environment commands for your new VM

 ### Installation